deepaklearner/sample_cypher/simple1.md

 MATCH (ceo:User {employeeNumber: '2000001'})
 SET ceo.Level = 1

-// Step 2: Use a recursive approach to set levels for the entire hierarchy WITH ceo
+// Step 2: Use a recursive query to propagate levels down the hierarchy WITH ceo
-CALL {
+CALL apoc.refactor.cloneNodes({nodes:[ceo], relationshipTypes:['REPORTS_TO']}) YIELD node
-    WITH ceo
+WITH node
-    // Match direct reports of the CEO
 MATCH (n:User)-[:REPORTS_TO]->(m:User)
-    WHERE m.employeeNumber = ceo.employeeNumber
+WHERE m.Level IS NOT NULL AND n.Level IS NULL
 SET n.Level = m.Level + 1

-    RETURN n, m
-    UNION
-    // Recursively match and propagate the level down the hierarchy MATCH (n:User)-[:REPORTS_TO]->(m:User)
-    WHERE m.Level IS NOT NULL
-    AND n.Level IS NULL
-    SET n.Level = m.Level + 1
-    RETURN n, m
-}
+// Step 3: Return the results with no duplicates
 WITH DISTINCT n
-// Step 3: Return the results without duplicates RETURN n.employeeNumber, n.managerid, n.Level
+RETURN n.employeeNumber, n.managerid, n.Level
 ORDER BY n.Level